 Indianapolis Arrears and Collection Lawyer

 When a former spouse is court-ordered to pay child support and fails to do so, you have options under the law.
 Indiana has a Child Support Enforcement (CSE) program that provides help in collecting overdue child support payments.
 However, the CSE program may be understaffed with overworked caseworkers and prosecutors.
-Retaining an Indiana arrears and collection lawyer to assist you may be the most efficient option for collecting unpaid child support.
+Retaining an Indiana arrear and collection lawyer to assist you may be the most efficient option for collecting unpaid child support.

 Our Indianapolis family law attorneys at Trapp Law, LLC have significant experience handling arrears and collection cases.
 We strive to deliver high quality, affordable legal services and are available to assist you with a free and confidential initial consultation.
 If your former spouse or a non-custodial parent is behind on child support or other payments, contact us to find out how the matter can be resolved.